spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202307.0/glue-api/data-exchange-api/install-the-data-exchange-api.md

 ### Set up the configuration

-1. Move the following commands into `setup-glue` section after the `demodata` step:
+1. Move the following commands into the `setup-glue` section after the `demodata` step:

 **config/install/docker.yml**